Kavanaugh faces an uphill confirmation fight in the Senate

 Donnelly mirrored Manchin's statement and said he will carefully review and consider Kavanaugh's record and qualifications.

 "As I have said, part of my job as Senator includes thoroughly considering judicial nominations, including to the Supreme Court.
 I will take the same approach as I have previously for a Supreme Court vacancy.
-Following the president's announcement, I will carefully review and consider the record and qualifications of Judge Brett Kavanaugh."
+Following the president's announcement, I will carefully review and consider the record and qualifications of Judge Brett Kavanaugh," Donnelly said.

 "All that changes for me is that we now have a nominee," Heitkamp said in a statement.
 "As I stressed to the president during our meeting two weeks ago, one of the most important jobs of any U.S. senator is to fully vet any nominee to serve on the Supreme Court, the highest court in our land.
 Now I'll get to work to thoroughly review and vet his record to provide advice and consent for filling this vacancy, which is part of my constitutional duty."